TBD54566975/known-customer-credential/README.md

 Concretely, the objective is to implement a solution that allows a mobile application to initiate an IDV flow with a PFI used to perform KYC that results in a Known Customer Credential issued by the PFI.
 This KCC can be presented by the holder to the PFI to utilize financial services (e.g. tbDEX value exchange)

 ## Context
-As a means to provide clarity, many of the examples in this section will refer to an imaginary mobile application named DIDPay.
+As a means to provide clarity, many of the examples in this section will refer to an imaginary mobile application named Mobile Wallet.

-DIDPay is a mobile applicaton that can be used by individuals to:
+Mobile Wallet is a mobile application that can be used by individuals to:
 * Purchase Stablecoin using fiat currency from a PFI via tbDEX.
 The PFI acts as the custodian of the purchased Stablecoin
 * Send custodied Stablecoin to anyone via tbDEX
 * Sell Stablecoin for fiat currency through a PFI via tbDEX.

-DIDPay acts as a **self-custodial** Identity Wallet that:
+Mobile Wallet acts as a **self-custodial** Identity Wallet that:
 * creates a DID for each individual and securely stores private keys directly on device.
 * stores Verifiable Credentials issued to the user directly on device